Finesim97/MetaErgInstallHelper/README.md

 nano metaergscripts/installMetaErg.sh
 ```

-After that you either can run the installation or include in your workflow scripts (see below for a Snakemake example).
+After that you either can run the installation or include it in your workflow scripts (see below for a Snakemake example).

 ``` sh
 bash metaergscripts/installMetaErg.sh metaerginstall | tee metaErgInstallLog.txt